The site will be down for maintenance on Sunday, September 19th between 11am and 4pm (EST)

 Does the Common Standard accept courses that cover a wider age span?

-Answer: Yes.
-Life span development courses would be included as long as some of the course content is relevant to children under the age of five.
-However, courses only in adolescent development would not be included.
+Yes.
+Life span development courses would be included as long as the course content specifically includes children

 |